viesure/hello-worlds/sonic_pi/README.md

 ## Example:

-* A "compiled" version as recording is available as an hello_world_output.mp3
+* A "compiled" version is available as a recording under hello_world_output.mp3